bittorrent/scout/README.md

 	scout::secret_key shared_secret = scout::key_exchange(my_secret_key, remote_public_key);
 	ses.synchronize(shared_secret, entries, entry_updated, finalize_entries, sync_finished);

-The `entries` vector must remain valid until the `sync_finished` callback is invoked.
+The entries vector should contain the entries which the application is currently aware of.
 The `entry_updated` callback will be invoked when a new or updated entry is retrieved from the DHT.
 The `finalize_entries` callback will be invoked after all updates have been retrieved and before the updated entry vector is stored in the DHT, it provides the application a final opportunity to update the entries.
 The `sync_finished` callback is invoked once all store requests have completed, any resources associated with the operation may be freed by this function.

 # Storing offline messages